Kiki1022/kshah_rails/notes.md

     name-presence
     email- presence and uniqueness
     passwords- has secure pw will ensure presence

 appointment-validate presence of attributes..
     appointment_datetime
     service
     stylist_id
     client_id

+scope methods

+    -responsible for returnin a set of data based on what method's goal is -live in model
+    -class method b/c we will be querying all of the instances of that class -keywords are active record queries eg "where",  "find"(select is sql method), "order", "all" -in controller this will be called in this format Class.scope_method_name stored inside instance variable so you can utilize it inside the views
+       @girls_night = Appointment.champagne_party
+    -